vue-styleguidist/vue-cli-plugin-styleguidist/README.md

 ## Install

-If yon don't have a project created with Vue CLI 3:
+If you don't have a project created with Vue CLI 3:

 ```bash
 vue create my-app